Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Computational methodology

 where, $\Psi$ denotes many-body wave functions of states $i$ and $j$ (respectively), and $\hat{\textbf{r}}$ represents the many-body dipole operator (along the Cartesian directions).
 In our formalism, we construct the many-body dipole operator as

 using the matrix elements of the position operator between Wannier functions $m$ and $n$, given by

 as implemented in Wannier90 ~\cite{Pizzi2020}.
 This approach allows for permanent and transition dipole matrix elements between explicitly \emph{many-body} ground and excited states of NV$^{-}$.
-We note that some properties of the dipole matrix elements might depend on the specific gauge chosen for constructing out Wannier functions.
-To quantify this, we evaluated the dipole matrix (in the absence of strain) using a Wannierization procedure slightly different from that employed for the main results (Sec.~\ref{sec:4}), i.e., increasing the disentanglement window slightly, but other properties of out many-body model (i.e., energies, spin state, symmetries) are not significantly altered.
-We make use of these results to comment on possible uncertainties regarding the absolute orientation for some of the dipoles in the NV$^{-}$ (see Sec.~\ref{sec:B2}).
+We note that some properties of the dipole matrix elements might depend on the specific gauge chosen for constructing our Wannier functions.
+To quantify this, we evaluated the dipole matrix (in the absence of strain) using a Wannierization procedure slightly different from that employed for the main results (Sec.~\ref{sec:4}), i.e., increasing the disentanglement window slightly, but other properties of our many-body model (i.e., energies, spin state, symmetries) are not significantly altered.